 Education depends on intellectual ethos and social values as well.
 Education includes what he called also the habits of scientific attitude: habits of ‘sincerity of research and integrity of arguing’ (Neurath 1946/1973, 233).
 Education involves also tolerance: the transfer of tradition is a preference within one community, not an expression of an absolute higher point of view above other communities, also a preference among others within that community independent of that tradition (ibid., 229).

 The social dimension was a recurring theme even though with changing connotations or emphasis, from post-WWI socialism to post-WWII internationalism.
 Public education was dependent on an institutional basis consisting of a number of institutions: schools, museums and other places holding public exhibitions, and periodicals (Neurath 1931/1973, 222).
 Neurath was director of the Social and Economic Museum in Vienna from 1924 until 1934.
-Non coincidently, his American cousin Waldemar Kaempffert, popular science writer, editor of Popular Science Magazine and science and engineering editor of the New York Times, planned and proceeded along lines similar to Neurath's as director of the Museum for Science and Industry of Chicago from 1928 until 1931.
+Not coincidently, his cousin Waldemar Kaempffert planned and proceeded along lines similar to Neurath's during his tenure as director of the Museum for Science and Industry of Chicago from 1928 until 1931.

 The social dimension extended to groups, generations and nations related by education as the process of group transfer of traditions: ‘Education may be regarded as the transfer of certain traditions in a more or less systematized way, from one person to another person, from one group of persons to another group, particularly from one generation to the next.
 It is also the transfer of tradition from one nation to another’ (Neurath 1945/1973, 228).